 An appraiser provides an evaluation that generates an opinion of value.

-Being the most commonly used approach, the Sales Comparison Approach is considered the most precise and best indicator of worth for a residence.
+Usually, the Sales Comparison Approach is the most accurate indicator of value of a house.

-The real point of an appraiser's job is to provide an unbiased, professional opinion of market value to help out with financial transactions.
+The most important function of an appraiser's job is to produce an unbiased, professional opinion of market value to assist with financial transactions.

 To challenge inflated property taxes.